rspamd/rspamd/doc/migration.md

 layout: doc
 title: Upgrading
 ---
-# Migrating between rspamd versions
+# Updating Rspamd

-This document describes incompatible changes introduced in recent rspamd versions and details how to update your rules and configuration accordingly.
+This document describes incompatible changes introduced in recent Rspamd versions and details how to update your rules and configuration accordingly.

+## Migrating from Rspamd 1.1 to Rspamd 1.2

+There are no incompatible changes introduced in Rspamd 1.2 version.

-## Migrating from rspamd 1.0 to rspamd 1.1
+## Migrating from Rspamd 1.0 to Rspamd 1.1

 The only change here affects users with per-user statistics enabled.
-There is an incompatible change in sqlite3 and per-user behaviour:
+There is an incompatible change in `sqlite3` and per-user behaviour:

-Now both redis and sqlite3 follow common principles for per-user statistics:
+Now both `redis` and `sqlite3` follow common principles for per-user statistics:

 * If per-user statistics is enabled check per-user tokens **ONLY**
 * If per-user statistics is not enabled then check common tokens **ONLY**